yaushing/personalwebsite/README.md

 #### Acknowledgements

-JK logo designed and produced by *Kaytrinh Kam*
+Old JK logo designed and produced by *Kaytrinh Kam* Version 1.23.500 and onwards JK logo designed and produced by *Yaushing Kam*

 Testing of demo site on Github Pages: